kunalspathak/kunalspathak.github.io/_posts/2021-04-15-Loop-Alignment.md

 ## Code alignment

- To understand such behavior, you might need to understand how "code alignment" plays a role in it.A target machine code is executed by the CPU by first fetching 16-bytes (16B), 32-bytes (32B) or 64-bytes (64B) instructions (depending on the processors and their generations) in each clock cycle using the instruction fetcher, feeding it to the instruction decoder, converting them to micro-operations (`μops`) and finally executing those `μops`.
+ To understand such behavior, you might need to understand how "code alignment" plays a role in performance.
+A target machine code is executed by the CPU by first fetching 16-bytes (16B), 32-bytes (32B) or 64-bytes (64B) instructions (depending on the processors and their generations) in each clock cycle using the instruction fetcher, feeding it to the instruction decoder, converting them to micro-operations (`μops`) and finally executing those `μops`.
 Code alignment is a technique in which one or more `NOP`s are added by the compiler in the generated machine code so that the hot region of the code is placed at a address that is at 16B or 32B aligned chunk of memory so that maximum fetching of the hot code can happen in fewer clock cycles.
 In other words, if there is a hot region like a loop in the code, the compiler would add sequence of `NOP`s (if needed) to make that hot region start at an address which is mod(16) or mod(32).
 Study shows that by performing such alignments, the code can benefit immensely.
 Additionally, the performance of such code is stable since it is not affected by the placement of code at misaligned address location.
 If you want to understand in details and see some examples, I would highly encourage to watch the [Causes of Performance Swings due to Code Placement in IA](https://www.youtube.com/watch?v=IX16gcX4vDQ&ab_channel=LLVM) talk given by Intel's engineer Zia Ansari at 2016 LLVM Developer's Meeting.

 Since last year, we [align methods at 32B boundary](https://github.com/dotnet/runtime/pull/42909).
 Recently, we have added a feature in .NET Runtime to [perform adaptive loop alignment](https://github.com/dotnet/runtime/pull/44370) that adds dynamic `NOP` padding instructions in a method so that the loop starts at 16B or 32B memory address.
 In this blog, I will describe the design choices we made, various heuristics that we accounted for and the analysis and implication we studied on 100+ benchmarks that led us believe that this algorithm will be beneficial in stabilizing and improving the performance of .NET code.